abs9594/AppliedAiCourse-Case-Studies/Quora_Question_Pair_Similarity/README.md

     This project case study was done as a part of course by appliedaicourse.com.
-The problem statment is taken from a kaggle competion where we were needed to find similarity between two quora questions so that portal can mark a question duplicate of other.
+The problem statment is taken from a kaggle competion where we were needed to find similarity between two quora questions so that portal can mark a question duplicate of other

 Steps followed for approaching the solution: